Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 are not resolved or responded within a stipulated time frame. **SLA**\ s can be set for a department and a sub-department.

-.. note:: Related Topic: Learn more about :ref:`Create a SLA`
+.. note:: Related Topic: Learn more about :ref:`Create a SLA`.

 - We click on the **SLA** tab.
 Here we can see all existing SLA's specific to the Template, if any.
 We click on **Create an SLA**.